WORKFARE: AN ATTACK ON BOTH THE UNEMPLOYED AND WAGES OF THE EMPLOYED

 SAFEGUARD YOUR PERSONAL INFORMATION – DON’T CO-OPERATE WITH WORKFARE “…there is no mandatory requirement for participants on the Work Programme to sign action plans, health and safety documents, sign in sheets or acceptable behaviour documents and participants will not be sanctioned if they do not sign the documents.”

-Check out your JSA Rights too; see the 'Links' page.
+Check out your JSA Rights too; see our links section.

 Here is the DWP’s guidance to Workfare for their private providers